 \subsubsection{Limits from Milky Way Satellites}

 Several authors have studied the impact of decays on MW satellite galaxies for the same class of DDM models we consider.
-In particular, \citet{1009.1912} compare the population of classical and Sloan Digital Sky Survey (SDSS)-discovered Milky Way satellite galaxies to DDM predictions.
-These authors find that $\tau \lesssim 30\Gyr$ is ruled out for~$20\kms \lesssim V_{\rm kick} \lesssim 200 \kms$, where specific results depend on assumptions regarding the star-formation histories of satellites and the evolution of subhalos and satellites in their semi-analytic model in detail.\footnote{\citet{1011.4970} synthesize the results of \citet{1003.0419} and \citet{1009.1912}, reporting that $\tau \lesssim 40\Gyr$ is ruled out for $V_{\rm kick}>20\kms$.} These limits are consistent with and slightly weaker than our fiducial constraints.
+In particular, \citet{1009.1912} compared the population of classical and Sloan Digital Sky Survey-discovered MW satellite galaxies to DDM predictions.
+These authors found that $\tau \lesssim 30\Gyr$ is ruled out for~$20\kms \lesssim V_{\rm kick} \lesssim 200 \kms$, where specific results depend on assumptions regarding the star-formation histories of satellites and the evolution of subhalos and satellites in their semi-analytic model in detail.\footnote{\citet{1011.4970} synthesized the results of \citet{1003.0419} and \citet{1009.1912}, reporting that $\tau \lesssim 40\Gyr$ is ruled out for $V_{\rm kick}>20\kms$.} These limits are consistent with and slightly weaker than our fiducial constraints.

 The most stringent limits from \citet{1009.1912} are driven by the inferred mass enclosed within $300\pc$ of each MW satellite rather than the overall abundance of these systems.
 Thus, these limits are mainly set by the mass loss and reduction in central densities of DDM subhalos, rather than their enhanced disruption relative to CDM.
 From an observational standpoint, the enclosed mass depends on the measured stellar velocity dispersion for each satellite and a mapping between this quantity and a halo mass proxy (e.g., $V_{\rm max}$), both of which are accompanied by significant systematic uncertainties.